RenderKit/openvkl/doc/api.md

 Note that these environment variables take precedence over values set through the `vklDriverSet*()` functions.

+Additionally, the ISPC driver's default SIMD width can be overriden at run time with the `OPENVKL_ISPC_DRIVER_DEFAULT_WIDTH` environment variable.
+Legal values are 4, 8, or 16.
+This setting is only applicable when the generic `ispc` driver is instantiated; if a specific width is requested via the `ispc_[4,8,16]` driver names then the environment variable is ignored.

 ### Error handling and log messages

 The following errors are currently used by Open VKL: